dapphub/ds-chief/README.md

 ### `isUserRoot(address who) constant returns (bool)`

-Returns `true` if the given address is the chief.
+Returns `true` if the given address is the vote-quorum.

 ### `setRootUser(address who, bool enabled)`